patrickhahn/march-madness/README.md

 For now this project employs a very simple model.
 A simple logistic regression model is used to compute the probability of a team beating another team in a head-to-head matchup using basic stats each team (e.g. Win %, PPG, FT%).
 The full joint distribution for the entire bracket is then estimated using this head-to-head model and basic conditional probability to estimate the chances of each team advancing to each round.

-Potential improvements may include using a more interesting model for head-to-head predictions and acquiring more data to improve the features, as tempo-free statistics and information about strength of schedule would probably improve results.
+Potential improvements may include using a more interesting model for head-to-head predictions and acquiring more data to improve the feature set, as tempo-free statistics and information about strength of schedule would probably improve results.

 ### Instructions to run